aporath2/GelberGroupTakeHomeProgrammingProblem/README.md

 Lastly, the time is printed out in console in the form "Finished at: t=*time* minutes", where time is the resulting ending time.

-To test your code, simply type "test.py" in the command line.
+To run your code, type "sim.py" followed by the name of the input file To test your code using the example test cases, simply type "test.py" in the command line.